 The Commissioner reviews the exposure to debtors failing to pay amounts which are due to the Commissioner on an annual basis and assesses whether there is a likelihood that a proportion of debts may be considered to be impaired on the basis of experience that some debts will be unrecoverable.
-The sum assessed as a provision for the impairment of bad and doubtful debts is £395,000 as at 31 March 2018 (£540,000 as at 31 March 2017).
+The sum assessed as an expected loss allowance for receivables is £325,000 as at 31 March 2019 (£395,000 as at 31 March 2018).